SzymonSawczuk/web-applications-asp-dotnet/README.md

 # DOTNET
 Solutions for .NET web applications laboratories <br/>
 <br/>
 Laboratory nr 1.
-Technical introduction to html\n Laboratory nr 2, 3, 4.
+Technical introduction to html<br/>
+Laboratory nr 2, 3, 4.
 Simple pages using only html, css and javascript <br/>
 Laboratory nr 5.
 Technical introduction and simple program created in C#<br/>
 Laboratory nr 6, 7.
 Training C# and learning more advanced concepts such as LINQ, Reflection<br/>